KrzakLara/DocumentationForDevOps2/README.md

 *lo4:*

-7. You need to deploy WordPress and MySQL using specific image versions and ensure that WordPress does not connect to the database using the root user:
+7. [LO4_M, 9 pts]
+Deploy WordPress and MySQL containers using podman.
+The WordPress container should successfully connect to the MySQL database container.
+Use images mysql:5.7 and wordpress:php8.2 from Docker Hub.
+The WordPress container should be named wordpress and the MySQL container should be named mysql.
+The WordPress container should not connect to the database by using the root user.
+Set required environment variables as you see fit.
+Note down the command used to complete this task into a file called LO4_M.

 | Task | Command | Description |